-More information on these indicators can be found in AB's Sustainability-Related Disclosures www.alliancebernstein.com/go/EQ8webdisclosures
+More information on these indicators can be found in AB's Sustainability-Related Disclosures www.alliancebernstein. com/go/EQ8webdisclosures indicators measure how the environmental or social characteristics promoted by the financial product are attained.

 Does this financial product consider principal adverse impacts on sustainability factors?